18F/site-scanning/docs/INSTALL.md

 Developing locally is a quick way to get up and going and test stuff out.

+You will need to have [docker installed](https://docs.docker.com/install/) for this to work.
+You will also need to execute these steps for the next few sections to work:

+- Clone the site-scanner repo with `git clone https://github.com/18F/site-scanning`.
+- `cd site-scanning` to get into the repo dir.

 #### Run tests

-You will need to have [docker installed](https://docs.docker.com/install/) for this to work.

-`./test.sh`
+Run `./test.sh` in your shell window that is in the repo dir.

 This can take a while, since the domain-scan repo is really giant, but it fires up docker-compose so that it has all the required services and then runs all the python